Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

 #### After Matching Analysis and Estimating ATT:
 There are different ways of estimating ATT.
 We decide to follow the approach suggested by (Ho, D., Imai, K., King, G. & Stuart) [42] using Zelig [64], Which is an R package that implements a large variety of statistical models (using numerous existing R packages) with a single easy-to-use interface, gives easily interpretable results by simulating quantities of interest, provides numerical and graphical summaries, and is easily extensible to include new methods.
 We estimate the average treatment effect on the treated in a way that is quite robust.
 We do this by estimating the coefficients in the control group alone.
-After conducting matching method on our date we go to Zelig, and in this case choose to fit a linear least squares model to the control group only:
+After conducting matching method on our data we go to Zelig, and in this case choose to fit a linear least squares model to the control group only:
 ```{r}
 # Estimating ATT
 get_estimated_treatment <- function(matching_output, zeFormula){